any-docs/css/content/reference/properties/position-try-fallbacks/index.md

     - `flip-start`
       - Flips both the inline and block axis values, swapping the `start` properties with each other, and the `end` properties with each other.
 - [`position-area`](/reference/properties/position-area) value
-  - Positions the element relative to the edges of its associated anchor element by placing the positioned element on one or more tiles of an implicit 3x3 [position area grid](/reference/properties/position-area#description) based on the specified {{cssxref("position-area_value","<position-area>")}} value; the effect is the same as a custom {{cssxref("@position-try")}} fallback option containing only a {{cssxref("position-area")}} descriptor.
+  - Positions the element relative to the edges of its associated anchor element by placing the positioned element on one or more tiles of an implicit 3x3 [position area grid](/reference/properties/position-area#description) based on the specified `<position-area>` value; the effect is the same as a custom `@position-try` fallback option containing only a `position-area` descriptor.
 - [`<dashed-ident>`](/reference/values/dashed-ident)
-  - Adds a custom {{cssxref("@position-try")}} option to the fallback options list, the identifying name of which matches the specified `dashed-ident`.
+  - Adds a custom `@position-try` option to the fallback options list, the identifying name of which matches the specified `dashed-ident`.
 If no custom position option exists with that name, the option is ignored.

 > [!NOTE]
 > Multiple options can be specified, separated by commas.